 Study the basic CUDA example on the basic_kernel.cu file, which contains a simple vector addition kernel, as well as the attached slides to help solve the proposed exercises.
 Do not forget to read this file header!
-Study the provided slides before doing the homework exercise, as they provide some insight in how to code for CUDA GPUs.
-A basic fully functioning vector addition CUDA code is provided as example.

 2.1 Shared Memory